EDCD/EDMarketConnector/PLUGINS.md

 # Plugin Hooks
 ## Configuration

 If you want your plugin to be configurable via the GUI you can define a frame (panel) to be displayed on its own tab in EDMC's settings dialog.
-The tab title will be the value that you returned from `plugin_start`.
+The tab title will be the value that you returned from `plugin_start3`.
 Use widgets from EDMC's myNotebook.py for the correct look-and-feel.
 You can be notified when the settings dialog is closed so you can save your settings.

 You can use `set()`, `get()` and `getint()` from EDMC's `config.config` object to retrieve your plugin's settings in a platform-independent way.

+**Be sure to use a unique prefix for any settings you save so as not to clash with core EDMC or other plugins.**

 Use `numberFromString()` from EDMC's `l10n.Locale` object to parse input numbers in a locale-independent way.